ankane/lockbox/README.md

 :package: Modern encryption for Rails

-- Uses state-of-the-art algorithms
 - Works with database fields, files, and strings
+- Maximizes compatibility with existing code and libraries
 - Makes migrating existing data and key rotation easy

-Lockbox aims to make encryption as friendly and intuitive as possible.
-Encrypted fields and files behave just like unencrypted ones for maximum compatibility with 3rd party libraries and existing code.

 Learn [the principles behind it](https://ankane.org/modern-encryption-rails), [how to secure emails with Devise](https://ankane.org/securing-user-emails-lockbox), and [how to secure sensitive data in Rails](https://ankane.org/sensitive-data-rails).